• Home

 Car loans

 Acquiring car loans after bankruptcy is frequently considered impossible.
 However, that assumption is wrong.
-You can still obtain a car loan if you filed for bankruptcy and subsequently been cleared of your debts.
+You can still obtain a car loan if you filed for bankruptcy and have subsequently been cleared of your debts.

 Continue Reading...